luboise/Theory/docs/index.md

 Any images of charts you see (the images that I usually circle in blue and purple) are taken from [Textage](https://textage.cc/score/).
 Excellent website and resource for analysing patterns, rolling randoms and working out soflan tech.

-## Contact
+## Contact/Contribution

+Theory.tools is open source, and if you have any tech that you would like to see on it please check out the [how to contribute](resources\help\help.md) page.

-If you have any feedback about the guide you can contact me at
+If you have any feedback about the guide you can also contact me at

 -  Discord: Hethan#6939 (heavily preferred)
 -  Email: disposable12435@gmail.com
-- Twitter: @Hethan_
+-  Twitter: @Hethan\_